There’s no fall recipe simpler than this Instant Pot Apple Butter! Stove-top instructions are provided as well.

-- 1/2 cup coconut (or other) sugar, optional (omit to make sugar free)
+- 1/2 cup coconut sugar, optional (use any sugar or omit to make sugar free)

 - Prepare apples: Wash, core, and dice your apples.
-You may peel if you wish, see note 2.
+You may peel if you wish, but I don’t.

 - Instant Pot Method: Add the orange juice (other other liquid) to your Instant Pot first.
 Then add the apples, cinnamon, sugar if using, and ginger if using.
 Stir and add the lid, set the pressure valve to “sealing” and cook on Manual or High Pressure (or just press Pressure Cook) for 4 minutes.
 Yup, just 4 minutes!
 When the pressure cooker is done, use a cooking spoon to carefully release the pressure by switching the pressure valve to “venting” and let the pressure release completely before you open the lid.
 With Instant Pots, the pressure button will be in the lowered position--please consult the manual of your pressure cooker for safety.